SimonCanJer/test_1/Readme.md

      It is not a volume of work for Kafka and another message Q.There are another cloud provier inherent mechanisms
 ### Why not Spring repositories:
 - Spring inherented.
-- Has number of layers of reflection driven staff, from hibernate, to EntityManager.
+- It has number of layers of reflection driven staff, from hibernate, to EntityManager.

 ## configurable features and config variables:
-- server port managed by the ENV_SERVER_PORT, default is 10101
+- server port managed by the ENV_SERVER_PORT, by default it is 10101
 - document API url is managed by the ENV_API_DOCS variable, default is /api-docs
 - specific public access URI list is managed by ENV_OPEN_URIS variable, default is /api-docs
 - is api protected is managed by the variable ENV_PROTECT_API: default value is false